-Speakers will swivel to change the aim of the sound.
-Exceeds industrial and military specifications for environmental endurance.
-Easy installation and mounting with a minimal number of parts.
-Better than average audio and waterproof performance at this price point.
+Speakers swivel to alter sound direction.
+Exceeds industrial and military specs for environmental endurance.
+Easy installation and mounting.
+Better-than-average audio and waterproof performance at this price point.

-Slight distortion of sound at low frequencies.
+Slight distortion at low frequencies.
 Occasional problems at high volumes.

 Includes a round design that disperses sound in all directions.
 Excellent audio quality throughout range.
-Withstands tough weather conditions successfully.
+Withstands tough weather conditions.
 Easy mounting and installation.
 Sends sound across a large area with no problems.

 Good quality of bass audio.
-Provides all-around surround sound with 360-degree design.
+360-degree surround sound design.
 Audio is clearer than expected for this type of speaker.
 Relatively easy to install anywhere.
-White speakers are paintable to match other outdoor objects.
+White speakers can be painted to match outdoor décor.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.